STEWARDSHIP WITHIN THE HL GROWTH FUND

 The HL Growth Fund is made up of funds provided by Legal & General Investment Management (LGIM), who we have appointed to run the fund to our specification.
 We delegate the Stewardship of the fund’s holdings to LGIM too.

 LGIM has significant experience in investing responsibly.
-In December 2023, they received a 5-star ranking from the United Nations Principles for Responsible Investing (UNPRI) for the strength and depth of their stewardship in five areas: Policy governance and strategy, Passive equity, Real estate, Fixed income (SSA) and Fixed income (corporate).
+In November 2024, they received a 5-star ranking from the United Nations Principles for Responsible Investing (UNPRI) for the strength and depth of their stewardship in six out of eight areas under assessment: Policy governance and strategy, Passive listed equity, Active listed equity, Real estate, Fixed income (government and agency bonds) and Fixed income (corporate).

 The Climate Impact Pledge